lqhuang/typed-settings/docs/development.rst

 Development
 ===========

-Typed Settings uses the well-known workflow with pip_ / setuptools_ and virtualenv_.
+Typed Settings uses Hatch_ for environment management, building and publishing.
+However, you can also use pip_  and virtualenv_, if you like.

+It uses nox_ to run the linters and tests against a matrix of different dependency and Python versions.
+Nox is similar to tox_ but uses Python to describe all tasks.

 It also uses `pre-commit`_ to lint the code you're going to commit.
-Sou you don't need to learn anything too fancy. ;-)

 Setting up a Development Environment